mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthSolution.md

 ---

 ## [Newton-Raphson Method](@id inDepthNewtonRaphson)
 The Newton-Raphson method is commonly used in power flow calculations due to its quadratic rate of convergence.
-It provides an accurate approximation of the roots of the system of non-linear equations:
+It provides an accurate approximation of the roots of the system of nonlinear equations:
 ```math
   \mathbf{f}(\mathbf{x}) = \mathbf{0},
 ```